Averting the infrared catastrophe in the gold standard of quantum chemistry

-As a final important test, we apply CCSD(cT) theory to a set of molecules.
+As an important test, we apply CCSD(cT) theory to a set of molecules.
 In our benchmark we use a set of 26 different molecules that give access to 23 different closed-shell reaction energies.
-This selection of molecules was already used in a previous work~\cite{Irmler2021} and is a subset from the testset employed by Knizia \emph{et al.}~\cite{Knizia2009}.
+This selection of molecules was already used in a previous work~\cite{Irmler2021}.
 As reference we use energies from a converged CCSDT calculation.
-The standard deviation of the reaction energy for the 23 reactions is 0.9~kJ/mol for both CCSD(T) and CCSD(cT) (the maximum error is 2.1~kJ/mol and 3.3~kJ/mol for CCSD(T) and CCSD(cT), respectively).
-This illustrates that both, CCSD(T) and CCSD(cT), are very accurate approximations for the full CCSDT energy.
+The standard deviation of the reaction energy for the 23 reactions is 0.9~kJ/mol for both CCSD(T) and CCSD(cT) [the maximum error is 2.1 and 3.3~kJ/mol for CCSD(T) and CCSD(cT), respectively].
+This illustrates that both, -CCSD(T) and CCSD(cT),- are very accurate approximations for the full CCSDT energy.

+Finally, we present results for the lithium bcc metal.
+We find that CCSD(cT) predicts a cohesive energy of $60.1\,$mHa/atom in excellent agreement with the experimental estimate of $60.9\,$mHa/atom corrected for zero-point vibrations~\cite{Schimka2011}.
+Our estimate includes a HF, CCSD, (cT) and core-valence MP2 contribution of $20.5$, $30.4$, $8$, and $1.2\,$mHa/atom, respectively.
+The computational details are discussed in the Supplemental Material. \Fig{fig:sofg}(e) depicts the (cT) correlation energy convergence.
+Although our CCSD estimate of the cohesion energy is in good agreement with results from Ref.~\cite{Neufeld2023}, we note that our triples estimate is about 3 mHa/atom larger.

-\emph{Summary and conclusions.} -- We have introduced the highly accurate and computationally efficient CCSD(cT) theory, which paves the way for achieving chemical accuracy in \emph{ab initio} calculations of real metallic systems.
+\emph{Summary and conclusions.} ---- We have introduced the highly accurate and computationally efficient CCSD(cT) theory, which paves the way for achieving chemical accuracy in \emph{ab initio} calculations of real metals.
+Although the presented approach was applied to paramagnetic systems only, it can also be generalized to ferromagnetic systems using an unrestricted formalism.
 Several far reaching conclusions must be drawn from the present work.
-The RPA to the electron gas employing the resummation of ring diagrams is formally identical to CCSD theory in the long wavelength limit.
-This explains why the embedding of CCSD theory into the RPA yields rapidly convergent results~\cite{Schaefer2021a, Schaefer2021}.
-However, we note that this equivalence only holds for amplitudes at $\mathbf{q}=0$.
-A Taylor series expansion of $S^\text{rCCD}(\mathbf{q})$ and $S^\text{CCD}(\mathbf{q})$ around $\mathbf{q}=0$ still is expected to yield different expansion coefficients for terms at least linear in $\mathbf{q}$.
-Furthermore, the contributions of single particle-hole excitation operators is not taken into account for the UEG, which could also play an important role in real \emph{ab initio} systems~\cite{Stoehr2021}.

-Our work also sheds new light on potential shortcomings of CCSD(T) theory.
-We expect that even small gap systems with significant long range correlation effects are potentially not described with sufficient accuracy if the terms included in (cT) are missing.
-This could explain (part) of the discrepancies observed between DMC and CCSD(T) interaction energies of large molecules~\cite{Al-Hamdani2021}.
+The RPA in the electron gas is formally identical to CCSD in the long wavelength limit.
+Therefore embedding CCSD into the RPA should also be a promising approach for metals~\cite{Schaefer2021a, Schaefer2021}.
+Furthermore our work could explain (part of) the discrepancies observed between DMC and CCSD(T) interaction energies of large molecules~\cite{Al-Hamdani2021}.